devmarkusb/util/README.md

 # ...
 target_include_directories(YourTarget PUBLIC ${ul_INCLUDE_DIRS})
 ```
 and `#include "ul/ul.h"` should be all you need.
-If a part of the lib requires static linking, you will get to this
-automatically, or via a local README.
+The library is header-only.

 ## FAQ